AngelArabadzhiev/Binary-Game/README.md

 ```
 Do you want to play the game: yes
-Do you want a binary or a decimal number: binary
+Do you want to convert from a binary, decimal or a hexadecimal number? : binary
+Do you want to convert to a decimal or hexadecimal number: hexadecimal
-Here is your binary number: 110101
+Here is your binary number: 1010
-Enter your answer: 53
+Enter your answer: A
 Congratulations!
-You entered 53 which is the correct answer.

-Do you want to play the game: yes
-Do you want a binary or a decimal number: decimal
-Here is your decimal number: 25
-Enter your answer: 11001
-Congratulations!
-You entered 11001 which is the correct answer.
+You entered A which is the correct answer.

 ```

 ## Notes